-Each NEO is entitled to receive an annual cash incentive bonus of up to a specified amount based upon the achievement of fixed financial targets as described below, as well as for meeting other general business and individual performance objectives (collectively, the "Bonus Measures").
+Each NEO, is entitled to receive an annual cash incentive bonus of up to a specified amount based upon the achievement of fixed financial targets as described below, as well as for meeting other general business and individual performance objectives (collectively, the "Bonus Measures").
 The Bonus Measures are established by the CGCC and approved by the Board annually.
-Each of the NEOs has a "target" bonus amount, the full amount of which he is entitled to receive if the budgeted amounts are attained.
+Each of the NEOs, has a "target" bonus amount, the full amount of which he is entitled to receive in accordance with the prescribed target Bonus Measures .
 Excess amounts, up to a maximum of 150% of the prescribed target, are designed to reward superior performance.

 For each NEO, cash incentive bonuses are based on the Company's performance in the relevant year.
-In respect of the fiscal year ended June 30, 2019, 70% of the bonus award was determined based on the following fixed financial performance measures: adjusted EBITDA (30%), adjusted gross margin (20%) and the relative performance Bonus Measures described below (20%).
-The remaining 30% of the bonus award determination for each NEO was based on non-financial performance measures reflecting the general objectives of the Company's compensation strategy.
-In determining the bonus amount to be awarded for non-financial performance measures, the CGCC (after consulting with the President and CEO in the case of a determination for the Vice Chair and the Vice President and CFO) considers qualitative factors that include individual performance and contribution to the Company's overall business performance, development, health and safety record and achievement of its business strategy, as well as the individual's leadership qualities, scope of responsibilities and business challenges during the applicable year.
+In respect of the fiscal year ended June 30, 2024, 80% of the bonus award was to be determined based on the following fixed financial performance measures: adjusted EBITDA (30%), adjusted gross margin (10%) and debt level (20%) and relative performance Bonus Measures (20%).
+The remaining 20% of the bonus award determination for each NEO was to be based on non-financial performance measures reflecting the general objectives of the Company's compensation strategy.
+In determining the bonus amount to be awarded for non-financial performance measures, the CGCC considers qualitative factors that include individual performance and contribution to the Company's overall business performance, development, health and safety record and achievement of its business strategy, as well as the individual's leadership qualities, scope of responsibilities and business challenges during the applicable year.

-For the year ended June 30, 2019, the CGCC utilized three relative performance Bonus Measures to provide management with additional incentives based on the Company outperforming its peers.
+For the fiscal year ended June 30, 2024, the CGCC utilized two relative performance Bonus Measures to provide management with additional incentives based on the Company outperforming its peers.
 These Bonus Measures are intended to isolate management's operational performance from extrinsic market forces outside of management's control.
-These Bonus Measures amount to 20% of the total bonus award and include: (a) share price performance relative to peers ("Relative Shareholder Return") (10%); (b) revenue growth relative to peers ("Relative Revenue Growth") (5%); and (c) EBITDA as a percentage of sales relative to peers ("Relative EBITDA") (5%).
+These Bonus Measures amount to 20% of the total bonus award and include: (a) share price performance relative to peers ("Relative Shareholder Return") (10%); and (b) EBITDA as a percentage of sales relative to peers ("Relative EBITDA") (10%).
 These measures can also reach a maximum of 150% of the prescribed target.

-These Bonus Measures are calculated by comparing the growth or loss in (a) relative share price, (b) relative revenue, and (c) relative EBITDA over the course of the Company's fiscal year to the growth or loss achieved by selected Comparator Group companies.
-The companies selected from the Comparator Group for such comparison during the year ended June 30, 2019 were Major Drilling Group International Inc., Energold Drilling Corp. and Foraco International SA.
+These Bonus Measures are calculated by comparing the growth or loss in (a) relative share price, and (b) relative EBITDA over the course of the Company's Fiscal year to the growth or loss achieved by selected Comparator Group companies.
+The companies selected from the Comparator Group for such comparison during the fiscal year ended June 30, 2024 were Major Drilling Group International Inc., Perenti Global Ltd , Swick Mining Services, Capital Drilling, Geodrill Ltd. and Foraco International SA.
 The CGCC believes these companies provide a reliable representation of the drilling environment in which the Company operates.